 BAN423 Benchmarking with DEA, SFA, and R

 First, we will discuss why to benchmark, the concepts of key performance indicators (KPIs), and different measures of efficiency and productivity (e.g., technical efficiency, cost efficiency, scale efficiency).

 Second, efficiency measurement with the non-parametric and deterministic Data Envelopment Analysis (DEA) is covered.
 The measurement of technical efficiency, cost efficiency, allocative efficiency, and scale efficiency will be discussed.
 The underlying assumptions and strength and weaknesses of the method are outlined.

 Third, efficiency measurement with Stochastic Frontier Analysis (SFA) is covered.
 Starting from simple regression approaches based on ordinary least squares (OLS), we introduce models that incorporate noise and inefficiency simultaneously when estimating technical efficiency and cost efficiency.
 Underlying assumptions regarding functional forms and distributions are discussed, statistical inference and strength and weaknesses of this method are outlined.

 Benchmarking is the systematic performance evaluation of decision making units (DMUs), such as, e.g., firms, organizations, industries, or governments.
 The course will provide students with the following knowledge, skills and general competences:

-- Foundations of efficiency analysis: concepts from production theory, efficiency and productivity
+- Be provided with foundations of efficiency analysis: concepts from production theory, efficiency and productivity

-- Understanding how Data Envelopment Analysis (DEA) and Stochastic Frontier Analysis (SFA) work, how they are estimated, and which advantages and disadvantages they offer
+- Understand how Data Envelopment Analysis (DEA) and Stochastic Frontier Analysis (SFA) work, how they are estimated, and which advantages and disadvantages they offer

-- How to setup meaningful benchmarking models with DEA and SFA, which data is required, and how can results be interpreted
+- Know how to setup meaningful benchmarking models with DEA and SFA, which data is required, and how results can be interpreted

-- Ability to carry out scientific benchmarking with DEA and SFA using the statistical software R
+- The ability to carry out scientific benchmarking with DEA and SFA using the statistical software R

 - Good practices in efficiency analysis, including, e.g., descriptive data analysis, implementation of outlier detection, and meaningful visualization of results